K12: Fugitive Alien

-Milton Berle (1908-2002) was a popular comedian known as “Mr. Television” for his success in that medium.
-Comedian Jackie Mason has had tremendous success on Broadway with a string of one-man shows.
-He has also appeared in TV shows and movies, including The Ed Sullivan Show and The Jerk.
+Milton Berle (1908-2002) was a popular comedian known as “Mr. Television” for his early success in that medium.
+Comedian Jackie Mason (1928-2021) had tremendous success on Broadway with a string of one-man shows.
+He also appeared in TV shows and movies, including The Ed Sullivan Show and The Jerk.

 [Sung.]
 Everybody was kung-fu fighting!
 Star Wolf was fast as lightning. –And it sure was exciting. –And they all had expert timing.

 A paraphrasing of lines from Carl Douglas’s hit 1974 song “Kung Fu Fighting.”
 Sample lyrics: “Everybody was kung fu fighting/Those cats were fast as lightning/In fact it was a little bit frightening/But they fought with expert timing.”